AdvancedTopicsInGeometricDeepLearning/KR_for_GNNs/README.md

 contains everything now and this is just an old folder.

-`./graph_self_supervised_learning` contains the code and the tests for the results for the self supervised learning on the graph.
+`./graph_self_supervised_learning` contains the code and the tests for all the results in the paper.

 ## GIRL